imagej/imagej.github.io/_pages/news/2016-04-19-writing-imagej2-plugins-a-beginners-perspective.md

 -   On the Main Class dialog, choose "net.imagej.Main"
 -   To expand the projects you can also right click on the top-level "ImageJ Projects" and choose "Open Required Projects" (and "Close Required Projects" to close).
 During development you must select "Open Required Projects" before you can successfully do "Find Usages" in the "Open Projects" scope.

-Do not expect to find the ImageJ sources after cloning {% include github org='imagej' repo='imagej' label='imagej/imagej' %} or {% include github org='fiji' repo='fiji' label='fiji/fiji' %}.
+Do not expect to find the ImageJ sources after cloning {% include github org='imagej' repo='imagej2' label='imagej/imagej2' %} or {% include github org='fiji' repo='fiji' label='fiji/fiji' %}.

 If you want to look at the source code to study how to program image analysis algorithms then you will need to clone other GitHub projects.

-The repository {% include github org='imagej' repo='imagej1' label='imagej/imagej1' %}, for example, contains the source code of [ImageJ 1.x](/software/imagej), but it does not use Maven.
-The [ImageJA](/libs/imageja) project at {% include github org='imagej' repo='ImageJA' label='imagej/ImageJA' %} is a Mavenized version of ImageJ 1.x with a clean Git history.
-For curious people like me: the "A" in ImageJA was originally used for "Applet" and to differentiate the project from ImageJ itself.

 {% include notice icon="info" content='Side note: I am not expert NetBeans user, therefore I could not figure out another way: